Dueling Creek

+Dueling Creek looking west from Cottage City, Maryland.
+The creek passes under the CSX Capital Subdivision mainline.

 Dueling Creek is a tributary of the Anacostia River in southern Maryland in the United States, located in the town of Colmar Manor.

 The Bladensburg Dueling Grounds on the creek was a favorite spot for duels in the 19th century, and was the site of a duel between Stephen Decatur and James Barron.